How Much Does Welding School Cost in California?

 Telegram

-If you attend a California community college you’ll typically pay about $46 per unit, so a 60‑unit AS in Welding runs roughly $2,760 in‑state and about $20,040 out‑of‑state.
-Shorter certificates (around 8 units) cost about $368 in‑state; specialty tracks (e.g., 30 units) about $1,380.
-Budget another few hundred to $1,500 for books, PPE and tools.
-Financial aid, scholarships, and payment plans can cut net cost — continue for details on aid, timelines, and ROI.
+If you attend a California community college, you’ll typically pay about $46 per unit.
+A 60-unit AS in Welding runs roughly $2,760 in-state and about $20,040 out-of-state.
+Shorter certificates (around 8 units) cost about $368 in-state.
+Specialty tracks (such as 30-unit programs) run about $1,380.
+Budget another few hundred to $1,500 for books, PPE, and tools.
+Financial aid, scholarships, and payment plans can cut your net cost significantly.

 Estimated Tuition and Program Fees for Welding Programs in California